arnhrwd/dragon/README.md

     dragon -h HOST_NAME -s SERVICE_PORT -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY TOPOLOGY_NAME

 The topology JAR will be uploaded and stored at all Dragon daemons that the topology maps to, according to the embedding algorithm used (explained later).
 It will commence running immediately.

+## Config settings

+The Config settings on a daemon are first set using the defaults, then what is found in `dragon.yaml` and finally what is supplied by the submitted topology.

 ## Terminating a topology